urql-graphql/urql/CONTRIBUTING.md

 first.
 We're also happy to discuss and help you open a PR and get your changes in!

+- If you have a question, try [creating a GitHub Discussions thread.](https://github.com/FormidableLabs/urql/discussions/new)
+- If you think you've found a bug, [open a new issue.](https://github.com/FormidableLabs/urql/issues/new/choose)
+- If you made a change you'd like to contribute, [open a PR.](https://github.com/FormidableLabs/urql/compare)

+### What are the issue conventions?

+There are **no strict conventions**, but we do have two templates in place that will fit most issues, since questions and other discussion start on GitHub Discussions.
+The bug template is fairly standard and the rule of thumb is to try to explain **what you expected** and **what you got instead.** Following this makes it very clear whether it's a known behavior, an unexpected issue, or an undocumented quirk.

+### How do I propose changes?

+We follow an **RFC proposal process**.
+This allows anyone to propose a new feature or a change, and allows us to communicate our current planned features or changes, so any technical discussion, progress, or upcoming changes are always **documented transparently.** You can [find the RFC template](https://github.com/FormidableLabs/urql/issues/new/choose) in our issue creator.

+All RFCs are added to the [RFC Lifecycle board.](https://github.com/FormidableLabs/urql/projects/3) This board tracks where an RFC stands and who's working on it until it's completed.
+Bugs and PRs may end up on there too if no corresponding RFC exists or was necessary.
+RFCs are typically first added to "In Discussion" until we believe they're ready to be worked on.
+This step may either be short, skipped, or rather long, if no plan is in place for a change yet.
+So if you see a way to help, please leave some suggestions.

+### What are the PR conventions?

+This also comes with **no strict conventions**.
+We only ask you to follow the PR template we have in place more strictly here than the templates for issues, since it asks you to list a summary (maybe even with a short explanation) and a list of technical changes.

+If you're **resolving** an issue please don't forget to add `Resolve #123` to the description so that it's automatically linked, so that there's no ambiguity and which issue is being addressed (if any)

+You'll find that a comment by the "Changeset" bot may pop up.
+If you don't know what a **changeset** is and why it's asking you to document your changes, read on at ["How do I document a change for the changelog"](#how-do-i-document-a-change-for-the-changelog)

+We also typically **name** our PRs with a slightly descriptive title, e.g. `(shortcode) - Title`, where shortcode is either the name of a package, e.g. `(core)` and the title is an imperative mood description, e.g. "Update X" or "Refactor Y."

 ## How do I set up the project?

 Luckily it's not hard to get started.
 You can install dependencies using yarn.